California Leadership

 Jonathan Zachariou

-The Church, for the most part, has withdrawn from politics and yet, as if it’s inexplicable, we wonder why society is in a moral freefall, said Pastor Jonathan Zachariou who will be working to be a part of the solution in California as our new ministry leader to legislators.
+The Church has, for the most part, withdrawn from politics, and yet we wonder why society is in a moral freefall, said Pastor Jonathan Zachariou, who is working to be part of the solution in California as our new ministry leader to legislators.

-“I’ve always believed the Gospel needs to be shared in government, and, I believe in believers, including pastors, running for office.”
-Pastor Zachariou said.
+“I’ve always believed that the Gospel needs to be shared in government, and I believe in believers—including pastors—running for office,” Pastor Zachariou said.
 “Part of the political debate should be, ‘What does the Lord say?
-What is ethical, what is right for people and what is moral?’
+What is ethical?
+What is right for people, and what is moral?’
 We need the voice of the Lord in politics.”

 Pastor Zachariou comes to CapMin with much ministry experience.
-He has served as senior pastor of Davis Christian Assembly in Davis, CA for 33 years.
-He graduated from Bethany University with a Bachelor of Science degree in theology and church leadership with a minor in cross cultural communication.
-For many years, he served as a missionary in several European nations, concentrating mainly in Greece where he was involved in evangelism, youth camps, church planting, and other ministry.
-This is the second marriage for Pastor Zachariou and his wife, Carmenza, and the couple has a blended family of five children that range in age from adults to a 16-year-old.
+He has served as senior pastor of Davis Christian Assembly in Davis, CA, for 33 years.
+He graduated from Bethany University with a Bachelor of Science degree in theology and church leadership, with a minor in cross-cultural communication.
+For years, he served as a missionary in several European nations, concentrating mainly on Greece, where he was involved in evangelism, youth camps, and church planting.